Selim Selimi: Career

-Minister Selimi was part of the delegation lead by Kosovo Prime Minister Avdullah Hoti that negotiated and signed the Kosovo and Serbia Economic Normalization agreements on September 4, 2020, at the Oval Office of the White House in the presence of Donald Trump, President of the United States.
+Minister Selimi was part of the delegation led by Kosovo Prime Minister Avdullah Hoti that negotiated and signed the Kosovo and Serbia Economic Normalization agreements on September 4, 2020, at the Oval Office of the White House in the presence of Donald Trump, President of the United States.
 The deal encompassed freer transit, including by rail and road, while both parties agreed to work with the Export–Import Bank of the United States and the U.S. International Development Finance Corporation and to join the Mini Schengen Zone.
 The agreement also included mutual recognition between Israel and Kosovo.

+After serving as Minister, he continued working as an Attorney at Law in Prishtina, Kosovo.

+Selim Selimi also worked as Rule of Law Advisor for a US State Department - Bureau of International Narcotics and Law Enforcement Affairs (INL) funded project in East Africa implemented by UNOPS, based in Port Louis, Mauritius.
+The project is designed to provide advice and expertise to INL East Africa Transnational Organized Crime program (EA - TOC) and national-level institutions on rule of law matters and assist the law enforcements and prosecutions offices of Western Indian Ocean Islands of Mauritius, Seychelles, Madagascar and Comoros with advice and training to improve the interdiction, investigation, and prosecution of crimes.